paul-altyfc/news-feed/README.md

 The front-end will require a valid username for the application to get past the Auth component.
 Below is a list of valid usernames that can selected from the dropdown list.

-- tickle122
+- Tom Tickle
-- grumpy19
+- Paul Grump
-- happyamy2016
+- Amy Happy
-- cooljmessy
+- Peter Messy
-- weegembump
+- Gemma Bump
-- jessjelly
+- Jess Jelly

 ## Deployment